Physical Neural Cellular Automata for 2D Shape Classification: INTRODUCTION

 In this work, we build on the previous contributions from the world of modular robotics, deep learning and neural cellular automata \cite{mordvintsev2020growing,randazzo2020self}.
 Neural cellular automata are a derivative of the simpler cellular automata and consist of a regular grid of cells where each cell can be in any one of a finite set of states.
 Individual cell states are then updated based on information from their neighbour's states and simple rule sets.
 In neural cellular automata, these simple rules are replaced by trained artificial neural networks.

-We investigate how methods for shape classification through neural cellular automata \cite{randazzo2020self}, which have so far only been investigated in perfect simulated environments, can be extended to work in hardware.
-Whilst the usefulness of a robust physical system is undeniable, so are the challenges of moving more simulation to hardware with the obvious prevalence of the reality gap.
+We investigate how methods for shape classification through neural cellular automata \cite{randazzo2020self}, which have so far only been explored in perfect simulated environments, can be extended to work in hardware.
+Whilst the usefulness of a robust physical system is undeniable, so are the reality gap challenges of moving from simulation to hardware, particularly when dealing with multi-robot systems \cite{dorigo2021swarm}.

 Therefore, the main contribution of our work is the design and implementation of a physical version of neural cellular automata capable of self-classifying 10 distinct classes of shape.
 Our work is able to use sparse representation to classify the overall shape of the cells, which is particularly relevant in a hardware setting where communication limitations might occur.
 That is, the whole ``map" of the robot does not need to be communicated between every module.
 This way, the system also displays some inherent scale invariance when classifying differently sized shapes, even though it was not trained for it.
 Increasing this type of robustness is an important open challenge in modular robotics \cite{thalamy2019survey}.